Healthcare Services and Programs

 - If you do have seizures, the EEG testing can help determine the type of seizures you are having and the best treatment for you.
 You should plan to spend three to five days in the EMU.
 Your physician will determine how long your stay will be.

-For detailed information about a stay at the OhioHealth Epilepsy Monitoring Unit download this PDF brochure.
+Download this PDF brochure for detailed information about a stay at the OhioHealth Epilepsy Monitoring Unit.
 It includes information about:

 - Before arriving at the hospital

 - Once at the hospital